skooter500/xrp25/assignment.md

 ## Project Ideas

-Of course!
-Here is a revised "Project Ideas" section focused on smaller, more achievable scopes for a single semester.

----

-## Project Ideas

-Here are some focused, achievable project ideas designed to be completed within a single semester.
 Remember, a **simple, polished experience is better than a complex, unfinished one.**

-### Simple & Focused Experiences (Ideal for Individuals or Small Teams)

 **1. SDG 13: Climate Action - "The Melting Glacier"**
 *   **Concept:** A single, powerful scene.
 The user stands on a virtual glacier.
 Over 60 seconds, they watch it rapidly melt due to rising temperatures, revealing barren rock beneath.
 A simple UI shows the tons of ice lost and sea-level rise equivalent.